-One of the factors that Google is now using to rank web pages is topical authority – how well you have covered the particular topic you’re writing about.
+One of the factors that Google now uses to rank web pages is topical authority – how well you have covered the particular topic you are writing about.

-One of the ways Google uses to measure topical authority is latent semantic keywords.
-Google knows, through machine learning and vector analysis, that certain words cluster together in predictable patterns, depending on what the topic is.
-Those word clusters are made up of LSI keywords.
+And one of the techniques that search engines use to measure topical authority is latent semantic indexing.
+The algorithms know that certain words cluster together in predictable patterns, depending on what the topic is.
+And those word clusters are made up of latent semantic keywords.

 So if you want your article to rank well in the search results, you need to use as many of the LSI keywords associated with your main keyword as you can.

-Did you know that YouTube is actually a search engine?
+Did you know that YouTube is a search engine?